willymcallister/willymcallister.github.io/_articles/thevenin-howto.md

 ![Circuit to find RT, sources suppressed]({{ site.baseurl }}{% link i/thevenin30.svg %}){: .centered :}

 With all the sources gone, what's left?
 A resistor network.
-So let's reduce the network to a single equivalent resistance,
+So let's reduce the network to a single equivalent resistance ($\parallel$ is a shorthand notation for "in parallel with"),

 $\bold R = 500 + (1000 \parallel 1000) = 500 + \dfrac{1000 \cdot 1000}{1000 + 1000}$

 $\bold R = 1000\,\Omega$

-{% capture summary %}$\parallel${% endcapture %}
-{% capture details %}
-$\parallel$ is a shorthand notation for "in parallel with"
-{% endcapture %}{% include details.html %}

 #### Thévenin voltage
 {:.no_toc}